tusharmath/react-announce/README.md

 }
 ```

-The second param is `dispose` which frees up the memory as soon as the component is unmounted.
+The second param is `dispose` which disposes the subscription as soon as the component unmounts.
+This frees up the allocated memory and improves performance.

 ### dispatch(string: event, ...args)
 The component gets a special function named `dispatch()` which enables us to dispatch custom events.